onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Nqma da ima chovek s po-golqm prinos ot men za tova da ne se samounishtojim - tova iskam na nadgrobniq si kamuk

-The more noise you make - the sooner you’ll have a demo to play with Draw yourself as a monkey with a mushroom talking to 7b stickmen and how you want to make a chain reaction of virality, and say how if r naught is 2 or 3 and it takes X hours to watch it then this woult take Y weeks to reach 100m people

 While truing to puke - actually have the fingers out of the mouth on the other side, stop and look at the camera and say “im not actually trying to puke - im not some sick fuck”

 You have to be a complete fool to leave potential on the table - ignoring the religious impulse of our species is a mistake